clk-project/clk/README.md

 Want more?
 Have a look at `clk flowdeps --help`!

-# Playing with the recipes
+# Playing with the extensions

 Say you have several `parameters` and `aliases` that work together.
 For instance, imagine you want to have an alias and a parameter that don't make